mrizaln/dtl-modern/README.md

 cmake --build --preset conan-debug                    # adjust the preset like above
 ```

-To run the tests itself, you can run each binary directly or use `ctest`
+The tests itself will be ran automatically after a target has been built, but if you want to run the tests manually again, you can run each test binary directly or use `ctest`.

 ```sh
 ctest --preset conan-debug --output-on-failure        # adjust the preset like above